felias-fogg/dw-link/docs/quickstart.md

 ##### On a Mac:

-You need to install the package system *Homebrew* first, if you have not done that yet.
+You need to install the package manager *Homebrew* first, if you have not done so yet.
 Go to https://brew.sh/ and follow the instructions.
 Installing Homebrew can take some considerable time.
-After that, you can install avr-gdb, the host debugger, as follows:
+After that, you can install avr-gdb, the host debugger, by typing the following line into a shell:

 ```
 brew tap osx-cross/avr && brew install avr-gdb